barchart/marketdata-api-js/docs/content/connections.md

 ## Reconnecting

 Unexpected network conditions may cause the WebSocket connection to close.
-When this happens, a *disconnect* event will be generated (see [System Status](content/subscriptions?id=system-status)).
+When this happens, a *disconnect* event will be generated (see the [System Status](content/subscriptions?id=system-status)).
 The SDK will **automatically** begin attempting to reestablish the connection.

 Once the connection is reestablished, a *login success* event will be generated and subscriptions will be automatically restarted.
 However, market state should be considered to be outdated until you receive the first notification for each subscription.